The Central Board of Secondary Education (CBSE) has released the CBSE Class 10 admit card for 2026 on February 2-3, 2026, at cbse.gov.in.

 Tel.
 No.: 011-22509256, 22509257, 22509258, 22509259

-When will CBSE Class 10 admit card 2026 be released?
+When will the CBSE Class 10 admit card for 2026 be released?

-What to do if there is error in admit card?
+What should I do if there is an error on the admit card?

-Is school ID mandatory with cbse admit card?
+Is the school ID mandatory when presenting the CBSE admit card?